Museums and Exhibits

 Landmark Center is undisputedly an architectural work of art – inside and out.
 Since its reopening in 1978 as a cultural center, it has acquired an impressive collection of art that is on display for the public viewing, at no cost to visitors.
 You can visit our permanent art collection online at this web page, along with links to learn more about the artists and the art forms and to find art projects that will allow you to create your own art in the spirit of these amazing artists.

-There will not be a public opening reception for this show.
+This exhibition will not include a public opening reception.

 Upcoming